nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ⚠ No blank lines should be left between entries when editing in Microsoft Excel.This will lead to data verification failing and program will terminate, citing invalid fields.

+⚠ Do not rename or move the CSV files.

 ## Command Summary

 A 'cheat sheet' of commands here